 In 2018, a Texas nurse published a post on her personal Facebook account about a case of a young boy who was battling measles at her hospital.
 Though she didn’t actually name the patient, she did provide descriptive information about him, and her Facebook profile also listed her job title and the name of the hospital where she worked.
 On top of all that, there hadn’t been many cases of measles in this particular city; in fact, there’d been fewer than 10 cases in 10 years.
 For these reasons, hospital administrators were concerned that the boy could be identified from the nurse’s posts, so they eventually decided to fire her.

-This jarring incident illustrates the trouble that some healthcare professionals experience when navigating HIPAA and social media.
+These jarring incidents illustrates the trouble that some healthcare professionals experience when navigating HIPAA and social media.
 Like most adults, healthcare providers may maintain personal social media accounts.
 And, of course, they have a right to post their vacation photos on Facebook or Instagram just like anyone else.
-But providers can quickly run afoul of HIPAA regulations if they discuss patient care, vent about difficult clients, or interact on a personal level with a patient on a social media platform.
+But providers can quickly run afoul of HIPAA regulations if they discuss patient care, vent about difficult clients, record patients without their knowledge for any reason, or interact on a personal level with a patient on a social media platform.

 “Managers and clinicians at all levels need to understand how privacy breaches commonly happen because in understanding what can go wrong, they will be equipped to prevent breaches,” says Diane Evans, publisher of MyHIPAA Guide, a consultancy and subscription service for HIPAA compliance management.

 What Is a HIPAA Violation?

 Stated simply, one way that a HIPAA violation can occur is if an individual’s protected health information (PHI) is used or disclosed without their permission.

 Evans cites three common types of HIPAA violations that healthcare professionals commit on social media: